Your 14 Day Guide to a Gold Coast Beach Holiday

-Whilst you might not see many people here, it is unlikely you will see a mermaid too.
-Sadly the beach got its name from the cutter HMS Mermaid that explorer John Oxley sailed aboard in 1823 when he discovered the Brisbane and Tweed Rivers.
+You won’t see many people here and it is unlikely you will see a mermaid too.
+Sadly the beach was not named after their presence, but rather the cutter HMS Mermaid which was the vessel explorer John Oxley was in when he discovered both the Tweed and Brisbane Rivers in 1823.

 With plenty of parking available this is a great beach to go for a long walk on.
 If indeed you walk barefoot, you will notice the sand is so fine it will squeak between your toes!

 Situated just to the south of the centre of town, Mermaid Beach enjoys a central location.
-Ideal for families, there are plenty of sheltered picnic tables, bike tracks and even a children’s playground.
-The generally smaller swell here makes it safer for swimming too.
+Perfect for family days out, you’ll find lots of sheltered picnic areas, cycling tracks and a lovely children’s playground.
+The waves are typically smaller here too, making it safer for swimming.

 To the south, Mermaid Beach blends into Nobby’s Beach where the locals hang out.
 This is probably the best option to shop and find food.

 Boasting a beautiful cove, with gorgeous white sands, stunning crystal-clear water and fabulous swimming conditions, Rainbow Bay is not to be missed.